scalar-labs/scalar-kubernetes/docs/DeployScalarDLHelm.md

 Note that the Kubernetes cluster needs to be set up properly in advance.
 This can be easily done with the [Terraform module](../../docs/README.md)

 ## Preparation
-Prepare environment variables for easy access and add docker registry secrets in kubernetes
+Prepare environment variables for easy access and add docker registry secrets in kubernetes.

 ```console
 # Please update `/path/to/local-repository` before running the command.